neura-sx/neura-sx.github.io/BUILD_WIN64.md

 `Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015`.

 #### Folder structure ####
 * Create a new folder, e.g. `C:\Users\[your user name]\Documents\Graphene-Main`.
 This is where BitShares source code and binaries will be stored.
 Also, this is the future location of the Visual Studio solution.
+This folder needs at least 5.5 GB of free space.
 * Create a new folder, e.g. `C:\Users\[your user name]\Documents\Graphene-Aux`.
 This is where auxiliary libraries and tools will be stored.
+This folder needs at least 3.5 GB of free space.

 Those folders can be located wherever you like and can be named whatever you prefer.
 For convenience, from now on those folders will be referred to as `[Graphene-Main]` and `[Graphene-Aux]`.